-- HUD.
-The U.S. Department of Housing and Urban Development. - Human trafficking.
+- Human trafficking.
 A crime involving the exploitation of a person for labor, services, or commercial sex.
 The Trafficking Victims Protection Act of 2000 and its subsequent reauthorizations recognize and define two primary forms of human trafficking: - Sex trafficking is the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the purpose of a commercial sex act in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age.
 See 22 U.S.C. § 7102(11)(A). - Forced labor is the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
 See 22 U.S.C. § 7102(11)(B). - Imputed asset.
 An asset disposed of for less than fair market value during the two years preceding examination or reexamination. - Imputed asset income.
-The PHA-established passbook rate multiplied by the total cash value of assets.
-The calculation is used when net family assets exceed \$5,000. - Imputed welfare income.
-An amount of annual income that is not actually received by a family as a result of a specified welfare benefit reduction, but is included in the family's annual income and therefore reflected in the family's rental contribution. - Income.
-Income from all sources of each member of the household, as determined in accordance with criteria established by HUD. - Income-based rent.
+When the value of net family assets exceeds \$50,000 and the actual returns from a given asset cannot be calculated, imputed returns on the asset based on the current passbook savings rate, as determined by HUD. - Imputed welfare income.
+An amount of annual income that is not actually received by a family as a result of a specified welfare benefit reduction but is included in the family's annual income and therefore reflected in the family's rental contribution. - Income-based rent.
 A tenant rent that is based on the family's income and the PHA's rent policies for determination of such rents.